-This course takes a deep dive into the accessibility guidelines.
-You’ll learn how to understand the guidelines, check accessibility, and make improvements to your content.
+Take a deep dive into the accessibility guidelines.
+Learn how to understand the guidelines, check accessibility, and make improvements to your content.

 Designed for people in dedicated digital or web content roles: web writers, editors, publishers and content managers.
 The content may be too technical for others.